 Edexcel A level Gujarati (2018)

-Here, you'll find everything you need to prepare for A level Gujarati from 2018 (first assessment from 2020) including our draft specification and sample assessment materials.
+Here, you'll find everything you need to prepare for A level Gujarati from 2018 (first assessment from 2020) including our specification and sample assessment materials.

 A rich choice of well-known popular and accessible books and films, covering contemporary and classic works which will motivate and engage your students.
 Themes that provide clear links to fundamental and interesting aspects of the culture of the target language country and communities.

 Our content builds on the understanding developed at GCSE, enabling students to make a smooth transition to the next level of study.

 - A level

 - Specification codes:

 - First teaching: